8-inch gun M1: Transport

 One of the requirements during development was that the gun be easy to emplace.
 Given the weight of the gun and carriage, this was a challenge.
 Eventually, a pair of three-axle, six-wheeled transport wagons were developed – one for the barrel and recoil mechanism, and one for the carriage.
-These transport wagons were also used with the 240 mm howitzer.
-These were standardized as the M2 and M3.
-The M2 wagon carried the carriage and the M3 wagon carried the barrel and recoil system as shown to the left.
+These transport wagons were also used with the 240 mm howitzer, easing logistic overhead; these were standardized as the M2 and M3 wagons.

+The M2 wagon carried the gun carriage, and the M3 wagon carried the barrel and recoil system.
 This separate configuration required the use of the 20-ton M2 truck-mounted crane for setup.
 The crane also included a clam-shell bucket that was transported on a trailer and used to dig the recoil pit for the gun.
 In spite of the weight and being transported in two pieces, the gun could be emplaced in as little as two hours.

 The transport wagons were initially intended to be towed by the Mack NO 7 1/2-ton heavy truck.
-Because the truck was a wheeled vehicle, it had problems in soft ground such as mud because its ground pressure was high.
-The M6 High Speed Tractor, a tracked vehicle which was explicitly designed for towing the 8-inch gun and 240 mm howitzer was standardized in June 1943 but would not enter production until February 1944, so the Ordnance Department improvised in the meantime.
+Because the truck was a wheeled vehicle, it had significant mobility issues on soft ground such as mud as a result of high ground pressure.
+The M6 high-speed tractor, a tracked vehicle which was explicitly designed for towing the 8-inch gun and 240 mm howitzer, was standardized in June 1943 but would not enter production until February 1944.
+In the meantime, the Ordnance Department improvised a towing vehicle from available stocks in lieu of the upcoming Normandy Landings.
 Surplus M3 Lee-based M31 and M32B1 tank recovery vehicles and M10A1 tank destroyers were quickly modified and tested.
 These proved to be satisfactory and were adopted for use as the M33, M34, and M35 Prime Movers, respectively.
+The M35 Prime Mover (not to be confused with the M35 truck) was appreciated for providing superior mobility and speeds, and would be the primary transport vehicle used in Europe until the surrender of Nazi Germany to the Allies.